notagain-pwn/hackthebox/CTF/Cyber Apocalypse 2025/pwn/Quack Quack.md

 We can see that in the first input, we must put "Quack Quack ", otherwise the binary displays "Where are your Quack Manners?!" and exit.

-Three interesting lines here:
+Four interesting lines here:
 - `read(0,&local_88,0x66);`
 - `pcVar1 = strstr((char *)&local_88,"Quack Quack ");` -> take the position of our "Quack Quack "
 - `printf("Quack Quack %s, ready to fight the Duck?\n\n> ",pcVar1 + 0x20);` -> Display the stuff at this position +0x20.
 Interesting, we can leak something!
+- `read(0,&local_68,0x6a);` => Overflow possible.

-This offset lets us leak data from the stack, starting 0x20 bytes after our "Quack Quack ", which helps us reach part of the canary.
+This 0x20 offset lets us leak data from the stack, starting 0x20 bytes after our "Quack Quack ", which helps us reach part of the canary.

 Let's try to push a string with a specific length, and "Quack Quack " at the very end: